Aggravated Child Abuse Tennessee

 If you have been charged with aggravated child abuse, keep in mind that in order to get a conviction, the state will have to prove that you knowingly or by other means treated a child in such a way as to inflict injury.
 Involve a Nashville defense lawyer who can mount a powerful defense on your behalf.

 Do not let the prosecution take away your right to legal representation.
 The consequences of a conviction on a charge of aggravated child abuse can be very damaging to your life.
-To speak with an experienced attorney about your case and concerns, call (615) 265-6383 or contact us online.

 “I could not be more satisfied with the outcome McKinney Law produced.”- Jason B.